 2) Financial Document Requirements

-3) Estimated Costs of Attendance
+3) Estimated Costs of Attendance1.
+Admission by Department

 Academic departments make the initial admission decisions.

-2. Admission by Grad Studies
+2. Admission by Office of Graduate Education

 3. Grad Coordinator Submits E-form Request